KaiLinCV/nas_user_access/README.md

-# 🛠️ Synology NAS – User Access Simulation Lab
+# 💽 Synology NAS – User Access Simulation Lab

-This project simulates a small business network setup where users are divided into groups based on job roles (Dev, Finance, General Staff).
-It demonstrates the creation of users, application of strict password policies, and the enforcement of access control using Synology NAS.
+This project simulates a small business network setup where users are divided into groups based on their job roles — such as Development, Finance, and General Staff.
+My goal with this lab was to demonstrate user and group management, implement secure password policies, and enforce the Principle of Least Privilege when configuring access to shared folders on a Synology NAS.
+It also served as hands-on practice for me to become more familiar with real-world NAS setup and administration tasks.

 ---

-## 📌 Overview
+## 🔍 Overview

 This simulation replicates how a system administrator would:
 - Manage users across different departments.